aridjayarecipes/cutesrecipes.web.app/content/post/2263-steps-to-make-quick-black-beans.md

 recipeinstructions:
 - "Soak the black beans overnight.
 Drain and look over the beans remove any foriegn objects.
 Add new water to beans and put on the heat."
 - "Dice the onion add the summer savory and pour into the beans along with the butter."
 - "Dice the hog jawls add to the beans.
 When it has simmered for 1 hour add the rest of the ingredients.
 Simmer for 45 minutes more.
-Now it's ready to serve.
+Now it&#39;s ready to serve.
 I hope you enjoy!!!!"
 categories:
 - Recipe
 tags: